The Write a Children's Book Course | Part 2

 Tutor for this course

-I’m very interested in the craft of writing and believe that this is something that can be learnt and practised so that the story that appears on the page correlates more closely with the story you have in your head.
+I’m very interested in the craft of writing and believe that this is something that can be learned and practised so that the story that appears on the page correlates more closely with the story in your head.

-- Fiery Spiral trilogy, acquired by US publisher Catalyst Press in 2018
+- Fiery Spiral trilogy acquired by US publisher Catalyst Press 2018

-- IBBY South Africa Honours List for multiple years (International Board on Books for Young People).
+- Ibby South Africa Honours list multiple years

 Using the ‘Most Important Test’ and Editing

 - Looking at editing techniques

 - Common errors